 All of these factors send alert signals to the brain that eventually start to blend together and the brain begins to interpret one as the other.
 Any new sensation in the knee gets interpreted as pain; feeling stressed gets interpreted as pain; a sense of helplessness gets interpreted as pain, and so on.
 All of this happens separately from the actual process of healing that takes place in the knee and is not necessarily connected to it.

 So if you focus on targeting the knee pain with strictly physical measures like strengthening the surrounding musculature, for example, it will have a very limited effect.
 That’s why statements that abound in the yoga world like “this pose is good for knee pain” do not carry much weight.
 Yes, certain poses might help strengthen the muscles that support the knee; but it will not necessarily help with knee pain.
 Luckily, yoga tradition is uniquely suited to address chronic pain.
 Why and how?
-We will dive into the subject next time.
+Let’s explore >